slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 Being an employee is long-term risky.
 In an economy with shrinking corporations, more outsourcing, more automation, every month you risk being fired.
 The economy forces all the risk on employees who have no control over their futures.

-> *'The boss wants the most sophisticated talent he can get, and he doesn't want to pay anything for it.
-Every penny he pays, and every second of your life he doesn't get for it, is a failure in his eyes.'*
+> *'The boss wants the most sophisticated talent he can get, and he doesn’t want to pay anything for it.
+Every penny he pays, and every second of your life he doesn’t get for it, is a failure in his eyes.'*

 > *'I work for money, if you want loyalty hire a dog.'*